-American depository shares issuable upon deposit of the Class A ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration Procedure).
-The Advance of the Class A ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration Procedure). - No.333-).
+American depositary shares issuable upon deposit of the Class A ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No.333-105072).
+Feel A merican depositary shares represent on the class of the Class A ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No.333-105072). - 195072).
 Each American depositary share represents one Class A ordinary share.

-Previously paid.
-(4)
+(4) Previously paid.